Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/academic.md

 index:
   - academic
 permalink: /classes/rogue/academic/
-excerpt: "The Academic is both an experienced rogue and an intellectual."
+excerpt: "The Academic is both an experienced rogue and an intellectual, blending wit and talent into a deadly combination."
 subclass: rogue
 header:
   overlay_image: /assets/images/classes/rogue/academic/header.png
   teaser: /assets/images/classes/rogue/academic/header.jpg
 source: "Survivor's Guide to Morgenfell"
 ---
-The Academic is both an experienced rogue and an intellectual.
-They don't only learn but also apply combative techniques, as well as various fields of study.
-They rely on their cunning wit no less than their skills, and their brilliant maneuvers can turn the tide in combat.
+The Academic is both an experienced rogue and an intellectual, blending wit and talent into a deadly combination.
+They learn and apply combative techniques, as well as various fields of study.
+They rely on their sharp cunning no less than their skills, and their brilliant maneuvers can turn the tide in battle.

 # Well Studied
 Beginning at 3rd level when you choose this archetype, you learn two languages of your choice, and you have expertise in one of the following skills: Arcana, History, Nature, or Religion.
 You choose a second skill to gain expertise in when you reach 9th level.